Quicklist: Types of Sanders for Wood

-Sanding wood is a necessity for most woodworking projects.
+Sanding wood is a necessity for most woodworking projects including sanding floors (see our list of the 5 best sanders for wood flooring).
 It’s not fun.
 It’s rather boring, but not doing it compromises the project way too much.
 In fact, the sanding part of the job is incredibly important because it really makes a huge difference.

 As boring as it is, at least there are electric-powered sanders.
 We’ve all tediously sanded wood with sandpaper, which does the job but kills the arms.
-That said, sometimes, you must resort to the old school sandpaper to get at certain parts of the wood.
+That said, sometimes, you must resort to old-school sandpaper to get at certain parts.

 Completing do-it-yourself projects and household repairs can be rewarding and even fun.
 But sanding usually isn’t.
 Instead, sanding is often tedious and time-consuming.
-Fortunately, power sanders make sanding much easier and more pleasant.
+Fortunately, power sanders make the job much easier and more pleasant.

 But not all sanders are the same.
-Sanders are actually much more specialized than many people realize.
+Sanders is actually much more specialized than many people realize.
 Let’s take a look at the types of sanders available and their pros and cons.

 There are many different ways to sand wood.
 Sanders can be small and lightweight for working on small areas.
 They can also be large and powerful to sand large areas quickly.